ghc-proposals/ghc-proposals/proposals/0737-abstractly-keyed-implicit-bindings.rst

     -- equivalent to @let ?foo = x in go@.
     --
-    -- Though 'bindImplicit' is called like a function, it is not really a function call, and at runtime -- does not result in any overhead beyond what would occur when passing variables to an equivalent -- explicitly-parameterized function. 'bindImplicit' must always be called fully applied. bindImplicit :: forall x -> a -> ((ImplicitParameter x a) => b) -> b
+    -- Though 'bindImplicit' is called like a function, it is not really a function call, and at runtime -- doesn't result in any overhead beyond what would occur when passing variables to an equivalent -- explicitly-parameterized function. 'bindImplicit' must always be called fully applied. bindImplicit :: forall x -> a -> ((ImplicitParameter x a) => b) -> b